 Thankfully, New York City affords my church gays and me the opportunity to live and pray as freely as we wish.
 And while we're blessed to have a way of expressing our sexuality and spirituality, you'll find no shortage of queer Catholics nationwide who fear persecution from their clergymen and congregations.

-It's still rare to find anyone in the church hierarchy today—especially a Catholic priest—who will speak frankly and favourably about the queer Catholic experience.
-Jesuit priest and New York Times best-selling author Father James Martin is that rare exception, having spent the last 20 years as an advocate and counselor for LGBTQ Catholics, making it his mission to affirm their right to belong in the church.
+It's still rare to find anyone in the church hierarchy today—especially a Catholic priest—who will speak frankly and favorably about the queer Catholic experience.
+Jesuit priest and New York Times best-selling author Father James Martin is that rare exception, having spent the past 20 years as an advocate and counselor for LGBTQ Catholics, making it his mission to affirm their right to belong in the church.

 Father Martin is something of a superstar among progressive Catholics.
 His outspokenness on issues of social justice (you should follow him on Twitter) is refreshing, and he's not afraid of a challenge, as evinced by his new book, released this week by Harper Collins: Building a Bridge: How the Catholic Church and the LGBT Community Can Enter into a Relationship of Respect, Compassion, and Sensitivity.

 In it, he challenges church leaders and queer parishioners alike to find common ground, in the hopes that the church can move forward from its homophobic past.
 Father Martin (who Pope Francis recently appointed as a consultant to the Vatican's Secretariat for Communications) and I exchanged emails this week to discuss how he envisions building his bridge, and the inevitable roadblocks he faces in tearing down centuries of anti-queer church orthodoxy.